 Failover is a way to keep the storage array available to the host if one of the controllers becomes unresponsive.
-A controller can become unresponsive because of a hardware failure, such as a controller.
+A controller can become unresponsive because of a controller hardware failure or, in multiple-bus mode only, due to a failure of the link between host and controller or host-bus adapter.
 Failover keeps the storage array available to the hosts by allowing the surviving controller to take over total control of the subsystem.